 URL element Description server':'port The IP address (or host name) and optional port number.
 To access the default web module for a virtual server, specify only this URL section.
 You do not need to specify the context-root or servlet-name unless you also wish to specify name-value parameters. context-root For an application, the context root is defined in the context-root element of the application.xml, sun-application.xml, or sun-web.xml file.
 For an individually deployed web module, the context root is specified during deployment.
-For both applications and individually deployed web modules, the default context root is the name of the WAR file minus the war suffix servlet-manning The servict manning as configured in the web yml file sei viet-illappillg The set viet-mapping as configured in the web.
-And file. ?'name=value' Optional request parameters.
+For both applications and individually deployed web modules, the default context root is the name of the WAR file minus the .war suffix. servlet-mapping The servlet-mapping as configured in the web.xml file. ?'name=value' Optional request parameters.